cseanburns/systems-librarianship/src/6c-install-koha.md

 ```

 The documentation for the web installer is helpful.
+Enter the username and password from the `koha-conf.xml` file.
+Note that it might take a while to step through the installer.

-One thing to do is to add sample libraries and sample patrons.
+One thing to do is to add sample libraries and sample patrons during the install.
 More generally, be sure to follow instructions as you click through each step.
+Add lots of samples to play around with after the install completes.

+When you are on the last page of the install, create an **Administrator identity**, and
+be sure to save this information.

 [Introduction to the Koha installation process][koha_web_installer]

 ## Public OPAC

-When the install and setup are complete, you will have access to the staff interface.
+When the install and setup are complete, you can login with your admin credentials, and
+you will have access to the staff interface.
 To view the public facing OPAC, you need to make a setting change.
+In Koha:

 - Click on **More** in the top drop down box
 - Click on **Administration**
-- Click on **Global System Preferences**
+- Click on **System Preferences**
 - Click on **OPAC** in the left hand side bar
 - Scroll down to the `OPACBaseURL` line.
 - Enter the IP address of your server: `http://IP-ADDRESS`